 Students often return from abroad only to begin scheming how they might get back overseas again as soon as possible.
 The Fulbright Program and fellowships for graduate studies are two avenues for accomplishing this goal.
-Other opportunities include the Peace Corps, teaching English to non-native speakers like JET in Japan and other similar international volunteer programs.
+Other opportunities include the Peace Corps, teaching English to non-native speakers and other similar international volunteer programs.
 Some of these opportunities have early application deadlines, and may require you to begin the process while you're overseas.